 The AIP’s family members and concerned relatives are “interested persons” but are not necessarily parties and are not immediately entitled to a full set of all of the papers.
 These “interested persons” only receive a Notice of Proceeding and a copy of the Order to Show Cause.
 In order to receive a full copy of the petition, these “interested persons” must typically appear in the proceeding and file a cross-petition seeking to be appointed guardian or seek other relief.

-What Happens at an Article 81 Guardianship Hearing and what is the role of a NYC Guardianship Attorney?
+What Happens at an Article 81 Guardianship Hearing?

 The interesting thing about Article 81 guardianship is that testimony of the AIP’s medical professional and treating physician is neither admissible nor required.
 This is rooted in the notion that Article 81 incapacity is based upon functional limitation and not on the reports of the AIP’s medical team.
 In addition, allowing the AIP’s medical team to testify raises issues about physician-patient privilege.
 That being said, independent medical testimony is permissible.

 After all sides have presented their cases, then the Judge will set forth their findings on the record.
 The Judge will then ask that a party (usually the Petitioner) settle the final Order and Judgment.
-The person settling the Order on Notice should then get the transcript from the Court Reporter and should prepare a notice of settlement, with proposed Order and Judgment.
-If the Petitioner wants the Court to award fees from the funds of the Alleged Incapacitated Person, then the Petitioner should also submit his Affirmation of Legal Services to the Court.
+The person settling the Order on Notice should then get the transcript from the Court Reporter.
+The person should also prepare a notice of settlement, with proposed Order and Judgment.
+The Petitioner may also want the Court to award fees from the funds of the Alleged Incapacitated Person.
+In this case the Petitioner should also submit his Affirmation of Legal Services to the Court.
 The Judge decides how much to award in fees.

 Visit our Resources page for forms.

 Regina Kiperman is a NYC Guardianship Attorney.
 Guardianship is discussed in greater detail in the my blogs.
 My goal is to simplify your life and assist you with your endeavors.